 Meg York at Mercury Cafe

-We were truly honored to have Travis Jarrell, Deborah Newberg, Rafi'ah Ruyah, Eva Cernik, Deepali of Roshni Organization, Omar Al Tabal, Hadgaba Klezmer Band, Farabi Persian Ensemble and the incredible Moroccan musician, Rachid Halihal at our First La Foret Tarab Retreat at in 2018!
-2019 Eric Zang we added Nepali Master musicians Bijay and Nabin Shrestha and the Parson Sisters.
-Please see our Past Artists page for more info
+We were truly honored to have Travis Jarrell, Deborah Newberg, Rafi'ah Ruyah, Eva Cernik, Deepali of Roshni Organization, Omar Al Tabal, Hadgaba Klezmer Band, Farabi Persian Ensemble and the incredible Moroccan musician, Rachid Halihal at our First Tarab Retreat in 2018!

-This is our fourth year bringing Tarab to Colorado for Front Range Artists, their student and audiences.
-Our previous venue is breathtaking -- the 1928 log Ponderosa Lodge and Southwest style Chapel on campus at the Historic Unity Conference Center at La Foret.
+This is our fifth year bringing Tarab to Colorado for Front Range Artists, their students, and audiences.

-Pete Jacobs has a close connection with Columbine Unity Center near Boulder, CO.
-When the Covid 19 Pandemic made it a struggle to host a camping immersive event at La Foret, we asked Columbine to host two days of live streamed events with live band and one dance teacher.
-We are thrilled with this lovely venue!
-We've had so many past glorious concerts there with Sufis Beniyamin and Rabia Van Hattam, Yuval Ron, Key Jam Key Nepalese Classical, Farabi Persian Ensemble, and more...
+When the Covid 19 Pandemic made it a struggle to host a camping immersive event at La Foret, we asked Columbine Unity Spiritual Center outside Boulder, CO, to host two days of hybrid live streamed events with a live band and one dance teacher.
+We've had so many past glorious concerts there with Sufis Beniyamin and Rabia Van Hattam, Yuval Ron, Key Jam Key Nepalese Classical music, Farabi Persian Ensemble, and more...